oughtinc/primer/chapters/question-answering/q-and-a-without-context.md

 """.strip()

-@recipe.main
 async def answer(*, question: str = "What is happening on 9/9/2022?"):
     prompt = make_qa_prompt(question)
     answer = (await recipe.agent().answer(prompt=prompt)).strip('" ')
     return answer

+recipe.main(answer)
 ```

 We can run recipes in different modes, which controls what type of agent is used.
 Some examples:

-* `machine`: Use an automated agent (usually GPT-3 if no hint is provided in the agent call).
+- `machine`: Use an automated agent (usually GPT-3 if no hint is provided in the agent call).
 This is the default mode.
-* `human`: Elicit answers from you using a command-line interface.
+- `human`: Elicit answers from you using a command-line interface.
-* `augmented`: Elicit answers from you, but providing the machine-generated answer as a default.
+- `augmented`: Elicit answers from you, but providing the machine-generated answer as a default.

 You specify the mode like this: